stackbit-projects/interesting-chili-f8ad4/content/pages/contact.md

   - type: hero_section
     title: Tuition
     subtitle: >-
-      I have extensive experience tutoring children Maths and English. i am able to tutor at a KS2, Ks3 and KS4 level.
+      I have extensive experience tutoring children Maths and English.
+I am able to tutor at a KS2, KS3 and KS4 level.
 I have helped clients with all sorts of requests such as 11+ exams, 13+ exams, UKMT maths challenges and C1 Advanced English exams.
     align: center